- Convenient – There are a variety of locations and schedules

 4. Not just for Stay at Home Parents or Potty Trained Kids.
 The majority of our parents work part-time or more.
 Some parents share daytime co-op responsibilities with other family members or a nanny.
 Kids don’t have to be potty-trained to join our Preschool.

 5. Affordable Tuition.
 We can keep our expenses low because of all the helping hands.
 Fundraising is a big piece of how we do that and parents are expected to contribute to our one fundraiser, our annual carnival/silent auction, either with their time or a donation.

 - Be an assistant teacher 1 day a week per class

 - Bring a nutritious snack on a rotating basis

 - Attend a monthly evening meeting for parent education

-- Assist in Fund-Raising by working at the carnival and sell 30 raffle tickets; either donate an item for your class basket or donate baked goods for the carnival
+- Assist in Fund-Raising by working at the carnival and selling 30 raffle tickets, and by either donating an item for your class basket or donating baked goods for the carnival

 - Participate on a committee or be on the Board